ssokolow/timeclock/README.rst

   Don't let this discourage you.
 Once you get used to having a guaranteed minimum amount of leisure time, it'll become easier to motivate yourself to work first and relax afterward.
+- Given a tendency to only want to work when all leisure time is exhausted, it's probably a good idea to budget an extra hour or two for sleep so you won't end up sleep-deprived if you use up all of your daily routine time before you begin preparing for bed.